Page

 Peeling / Flaking

 Peeling or flaking often stems from poorly applied aftermarket coatings, or applying new layers of clear coat over old, damaged coating.
 Proper resurfacing and skilled application of Premium UV Protection are crucial to prevent this from happening.
+Restoring is a complex process, often requiring additional steps for the best possible results.

 • Headlight Lens Clear Coat Restoration